taposibarsa/assignment-04/README.md

 How it works:

 a.
-If we click a button inside a <div>.
+If we click a button inside a div tag.

 b.
 The click event first triggers on the button (the target).